aaron-grau/curic/react/projects/synthesizer/README.md

 ### `Synth` Component

 * Rewrite `onKeyUp` and `onKeyDown` so that if `recording`, call `addNotes` passing it the store's `notes`.
-* Don't remove the calls to `keyUp` and `keyDown` though!
+* Don't remove the calls to `keyReleased` and `keyPressed` though!
 Two things are now happening:
   + Whenever the user presses/releases a key, the corresponding actions are dispatched to the store;
   + If you're recording, the notes currently in the store are saved to the end of the roll of the newest track in the state.

-Now your Synthesizer plays musical notes and records tracks!
+Now your synthesizer plays musical notes and records tracks!
 Nice.

 ---